Dezső Hiszékeny

 Dezső Hiszékeny (born in Tatabánya, Hungary on February 22, 1956) is a Hungarian politician.
-He has been a Member of Parliament for the Hungarian Socialist Party since 2014 serving at the National Assembly of Hungary.
+He was a Member of Parliament for the Hungarian Socialist Party from 2014 to 2026 serving at the National Assembly of Hungary.
 Between 2006 and 2014 he served as the Deputy Mayor of 13th district of Budapest.

 Early life and career

 He graduated from the Vocational High School of Mechanical Engineering in 1974 and then worked at BRG as a technical manager.
 He was later employed by the Hungarian Ship and Crane Factory.
 He graduated from the College of Public Administration in 1988 with a degree in administrative organization.
 He also worked as an entrepreneur.
 Since 2014 he has been a Member of Parliament of the Hungarian Socialist Party.
 From 2006 to 2014, he was the deputy mayor of the 13th district of Budapest.

 Parliament

-He was elected member of parliament in the National Assembly of Hungary representing the Budapest 7th constituency between 2014 and 2018.
+He was elected member of parliament in the National Assembly of Hungary representing the Budapest 7th constituency between 2014 and 2026.
 In the Hungarian pre-election of 2021, he contested again in Budapest 7th constituency and won.
+He was re-elected MP in the 2022 Hungarian parliamentary election.
+He did not run in the 2026 Hungarian parliamentary election.